anacrolix/squirrel/README.md

  * Support transactions?
  * Add an eviction feed?
  * Update times on read, amortize costs by batching updates and flush before executing cache trimming.
+ * Separate Cache and Conn types?
+This might allow opening extra conns while other writes are ongoing.
+It's unclear if there's any performance gain to be had since this was tried with the "provider" connection-pool implementations in anacrolix/torrent previously.
+It might also not play well with tracking blob usage timestamps.

 [anacrolix/torrent]: (https://github.com/anacrolix/torrent)